Ditmar/backoffice-openscience/README.md

 yarn lint --fix

 If you find errors that cannot be fixed automatically, review the marked code and fix it manually.

+## CSS Linting
+This project uses Stylelint to ensure that the CSS code adheres to predefined standards.
+To run the linter on your CSS files, use the following command:

+yarn lint:css

+This will analyze your CSS files and report any style issues or errors that need to be addressed.
 ---

 ```text